dzianisv/ai-coding-supervisor/deploy/cloudflare/README.md

 # Cloudflare Tunnel for MCP Server

+**Note**: These scripts provide advanced tunnel configuration.
+For simple usage, `vibeteam-mcp` now includes integrated tunnel support - just run `vibeteam-mcp` and it automatically creates a tunnel.

 This directory contains scripts to set up a secure Cloudflare Tunnel for your MCP Server, providing:

 - Free HTTPS with automatic Let's Encrypt certificates